wdzajicek/serviceworkers/_accordions/solutions.md

 module.exports = WebpackHashFilePlugin;
 ```

-Next, our `webpack.config.js`{: .code} file needs to be updated with the new plugin options:
+Next, our `webpack.config.js`{: .code} file needs to be updated with the new plugin options.
+We also need to create a second instance of the plugin in order to generate another hash file (i.e. `hash.json`{: .code}):
 {: .p}

 ```javascript